dewitt4/Cloud-Custodain/docs/source/azure/advanced/contribute.rst

 Running tests
 ~~~~~~~~~~~~~

 You can use `tox` to run all tests or instead you can use `pytest` and run only Azure tests (or only specific set of tests).
-Runing recorded tests still requires some authentication, it is possible to use fake data for authorization token and subscription id.
+Running recorded tests still requires some authentication, it is possible to use fake data for authorization token and subscription id.

 .. code-block:: bash